TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Prilimilary

 \subsection{CNN}

-The structure of convolutional neural network (CNN) can be roughly divided into two parts: convolutional part and classification part.
-The convolutional part consists a series of convolutional layers, BN layers, activation layers, and pooling layers, while the classification part consists of several fully connected layers.
-The input samples usually are 1D vibration signals, so the CNN models used for mechanical system fault diagnosis is 1D accordingly.
+The structure of a convolutional neural network (CNN) can be roughly divided into two parts: the convolutional part and the classification part.
+The convolutional part consists of a series of convolutional layers, BN layers, activation layers, and pooling layers, while the classification part consists of several fully connected layers.
+The input samples usually are 1D vibration signals, so the CNN models used for mechanical system fault diagnosis are 1D accordingly.

-The convolutional layer is the core part of the CNN and the process of convolution is shown in Fig. \ref{fig:CNN process}.
+The convolutional layer is the core part of the CNN and the process of 1D convolution is shown in Fig. \ref{fig:CNN process}.
 Each randomly initialized convolution kernel is convolved along the 1D input signal, and the results of multiple convolution kernels are concatenated to obtain the feature map.
 The feature map of the $l$-th layer on the $k$-th channel can be expressed as

 where, $x^l$ denotes the input of the $l$-th convolutional layer, and $w_k^l$ and $b_k^l$ denote the weight and bias of the $k$-th convolution kernel in the $l$-th convolutional layer respectively.
 The symbol $*$ denotes the convolution operator.